Bai Mudan (White Peony)

 Our Bai Mu Dan (White Peony) is the earliest harvest of this grade of white tea and possesses a smooth and fruity flavor with a rich floral aroma.
 A staple everyday white tea made with both buds and leaves, both popular and affordable.

 - Fuding City, Fujian Province, China

 - Tea Bush

 - Dahao (Big Hair)

 - Harvest Time

-Bai Mu Dan or “White Peony” is named for the shape of its leaves.
-Its one bud and two leave plucking standard is left in its natural shape without the kneading and shaping usually involved in making a green tea.
-As other white teas, Bai Mu Dan undergoes a slow drying process which can take as long as thirty hours to complete.
-Unlike Silver Needle, the raw leaves of Bai Mu Dan are heaped into a short pile for this drying process.
-The withered leaves are roasted dry at a low temperature, sometimes with charcoal though more often with electrical heating elements.
+Bai Mudan (White Peony) is named for the shape of its leaves.
+Its one bud and one leaf pluckings are left in their natural shape without the kneading and shaping usually involved in making a green tea.
+As with other white teas, Bai Mudan undergoes a slow drying process which can take as long as forty hours to complete.
+Unlike Silver Needle, the raw leaves of Bai Mudan are heaped into a short pile for this drying process.
+The withered leaves are roasted dry at a low temperature, sometimes with charcoal—although more often with electrical heating elements.

-Once Bai Mu Dan is made, it is divided into six grades of quality.
-Our Bai Mu Dan is 1st grade, where great care has been taken to maintain the one bud and two-leaf standard.
+Once Bai Mudan is made, it is divided into six grades of quality.
+Our Bai Mudan is 1st grade, where great care has been taken to maintain the one bud and one leaf standard.
 Lesser grades are made of more mature leaves and fewer buds.

 No chemical fertilizer, pesticide, or herbicide was used in the production of this tea.
 Click here to read more about our promise to fair trade and the environment.